PurpleRabbit75/Schedule-Lynx/README.md

 The fourth entry is a comment field.
 You can put anything you want there, and as of now, nothing will happen.

+Note that events on Saturday or Sunday are not currently supported.

 ### Adjusting Config Files

  You may later choose to adjust the `config.json` and `colors.json` files as you see fit.
 More about them will be explained in the technical appendix.